 About

-He did his PhD under the supervision of Hirohisa Kishino, followed by postdoctoral work in Spain, Switzerland and the UK.
-He worked with Statistical Evolutionary Biology topics, like genomic heterogeneity in the Tree of Life, the molecular clock hypothesis, and protein structure for evolutionary inference.
-He specialised in Bayesian phylogenetics, designing models and software for whole-genome settings, deploying them in high-performance computing systems.
-He also employed Statistical Learning to phylogenomics and to hyperspectral imaging.
+He did his PhD under the supervision of Hirohisa Kishino, followed by postdoctoral work in Spain, Switzerland, and at Imperial College London.
+His work focuses on statistical evolutionary biology, including genomic heterogeneity in the Tree of Life, the molecular clock hypothesis, and protein structure for evolutionary inference.
+He specialises in Bayesian phylogenetics, developing models and software for whole-genome settings and deploying them on high-performance computing systems.
+He has also applied statistical learning to phylogenomics and hyperspectral imaging.

-Before joining the University of Liverpool, he was the Head of Phylogenomics at the Quadram Institute, where he applied his knowledge to large-scale analyses of bacterial genomics.
-During this time he was also involved in the COVID-19 Genomics UK (COG-UK) consortium, where he performed studies for SARS-CoV-2 genomes generated at the Institute.
-For these studies he developed a scalable database search and fast phylodynamics models.
-He also participated in other pandemic response initiatives, like the Real-time Assessment of Community Transmission (REACT) in the UK and other efforts led by the Africa CDC.
+Before joining the University of Liverpool, he was Head of Phylogenomics at the Quadram Institute (UK), where he worked on large-scale bacterial genomics.
+During this time, he contributed to the COVID-19 Genomics UK (COG-UK) consortium, conducting studies on SARS-CoV-2 genomes generated at the Institute.
+He developed scalable database search methods and fast phylodynamic models, and participated in other pandemic response initiatives, including the Real-time Assessment of Community Transmission (REACT) in the UK and efforts led by the Africa CDC.

 Prizes or Honours